rschristopher/rschristopher.github.io/src/criticisms/deflation.md

  due to economic growth.

 When there is an economic contraction,
- Bitcoin behaves the opposite, prices will inflate as there is simply less goods being produced (constraining supply).
+ Bitcoin behaves the opposite -- prices will inflate as there is simply less goods being produced (constraining supply).
 Yet what happens when there is a surplus of goods during an economic downturn?

-This is indeed what happened during the
+This is unfortunately what happened during the
  Great Depression.
 The farmers didn't return to their small family farms after the recovery.
 Their jobs and homesteads were replaced